-Rent and/or lease terms are only negotiable within the mandatory limits of Swiss tenancy law, which favours the interests of tenants.
+Lease terms are only negotiable within the mandatory limits of the Swiss tenancy law, which is rather in favour of the interests of the tenants.

-Excessive rents are prohibited and tenants have the right to challenge them in court as being abusive.
+Excessive returns are prohibited and the tenants have the right to challenge them in court as being abusive.
 Generally, rent is not considered abusive if, for example, it is within the range of rents that are usual in the neighbourhood or if it is based on increased costs or additional benefits provided by the landlord.